 - If your academic record changes (add or drop a class or earn less than a C or better in a course) talk to your counselor about how to notify each campus where you applied.

-- Send your test scores from SAT and/or ACT to all campuses where you applied.
+- Send your test scores from SAT and/or ACT to one UC campus where you applied and it will be shared with all other campuses to which you apply.

 UC – After you apply